Serengeti to Victoria Falls Adventure

 If you have booked the Zanzibar Express, you will part from the group in Arusha and be transferred to your Arusha hotel for the night.
 The following morning you will fly to Zanzibar.
 Included: transfers, flights, one night Arusha (Outpost Lodge, or similar) and one night Stone Town (Mazsons Hotel, or similar).
-Meals not included.
+Only breakfast included.

 Ngorongoro Crater Game Drive